edgelesssys/constellation/docs/docs/workflows/create.md

 See the [architecture](../architecture/orchestration.md) section for details on the inner workings of this process.

 :::tip
-If you don't have a cloud subscription, check out [MiniConstellation](../getting-started/first-steps-local.md), which lets you set up a local Constellation cluster using virtualization.
+If you don't have a cloud subscription, you can also set up a [local Constellation cluster using virtualization](../getting-started/first-steps-local.md) for testing.
 :::

 ## The *create* step